 Notable & Unique: Real Estate

-Ocean City Town Center is a neighborhood that is on the ocean, a bay, or inlet.
+The Ocean City Town Center neighborhood is on the ocean, a bay, or inlet.

 Notable & Unique: People